Common wheat: Plant breeding

 Modern wheat varieties have been selected for short stems, the result of RHt dwarfing genes that reduce the plant's sensitivity to gibberellic acid, a plant hormone that lengthens cells.
 RHt genes were introduced to modern wheat varieties in the 1960s by Norman Borlaug from Norin 10 cultivars of wheat grown in Japan.
 Short stems are important because the application of high levels of chemical fertilizers would otherwise cause the stems to grow too high, resulting in lodging (collapse of the stems).
 Stem heights are also even, which is important for modern harvesting techniques.

+Allergy

+Wheat allergy (WA) is a complex type of food hypersensitivity, which is a reaction of the immune system to the proteins contained in wheat.
+WA can be a reaction dependent on immunoglobulin E (IgE) or an independent reaction.
+Wheat allergy is one of the food allergies significantly affecting the quality of life of patients.
+The factors that trigger the allergic reaction are numerous wheat proteins, not only those contained in gluten, such as gliadins and glutenins, but also α-amylase/trypsin inhibitors, lipid transport proteins (LTPs), thioredoxins, and hundreds of others.

 Other forms of common wheat

 Compact wheats (e.g., club wheat Triticum compactum, but in India T. sphaerococcum) are closely related to common wheat, but have a much more compact ear.
 Their shorter rachis segments lead to spikelets packed closer together.
 Compact wheats are often regarded as subspecies rather than species in their own right (thus T. aestivum subsp. compactum).